 Each of the nominees and each continuing director is a seasoned business leader who contributes an array of experience, qualifications, attributes, and skills to the Board.
 The following pages regarding each nominee and each continuing director provide background information and a summary of some of each person's key qualifications to serve as a director.
-Please also see the chart summarizing how each nominee and each continuing director reflects Board selection criteria adopted by our Governance and Nominating Committee of the Board (the "Governance and Nominating Committee").
+Please also see the chart summarizing how each nominee and each continuing director reflects Board selection criteria adopted by our Governance and Nominating Committee").
 The age indicated for each individual is as of December 31, 2019.